Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Notation and Setting

-In order to reduce the amount of information that needs to be sent to edge devices, only partial weights of $\bm{w}^{r-1}$ shall be updated when determining $\bm{w}^{r}$.
-The overall optimization problem for weight-wise partial updating in round $r-1$ can thus be formulated as
+To reduce the amount of information that needs to be sent to edge devices, only partial weights of $\bm{w}^{r-1}$ shall be updated when determining $\bm{w}^{r}$.
+The overall optimization problem for weight-wise partial updating in round $r-1$ is thus,